ResponsiveImagesCG/newsletters/RICG-newsletter-2015-11-02.md

-# Tool Time
+# Tool Time!

 **Teaser:** Does everybody know what time it is?

-If I've had a mantra in this newsletter for the past few months, it's that now that we’ve managed to get respimg into specs and browsers, the final step in respimg-ifying the web is to get responsive images into as many *webpages* as possible.
+If I've had a mantra in this newsletter for the past few months, it's that now that we’ve managed to get respimg into *specs* and *browsers*, the final step in respimg-ifying the web is to get responsive images into as many *webpages* as possible.
 The best way to do that is tooling, and this newsletter is full of it.

 ## Remember, remember, the 8th of December